dbaston/geoserver/doc/en/user/source/tutorials/imagemosaic_timeseries/imagemosaic_timeseries.rst

 .. include:: src/snow.properties
    :literal:

-.. note:: The parameter **Caching=false** is important to allow the user is to update manually the mosaic, by adding to and removing granules from MOSAIC_DIR and updating the appropriate database entry.
+.. note:: The parameter **Caching=false** is important to allow the user to update manually the mosaic, by adding to and removing granules from MOSAIC_DIR and updating the appropriate database entry.

 Generated table:
 """"""""""""""""